EricMTodd/unreal_engine/README.md

 # unreal_engine

-Watching video #15 - Your First Program
+Watching video #18 - Hello, World!

-Timestamp - 00:01:16
+Timestamp - 00:00:00

 ## NOTES

 Every C++ program requires int main() function

+DON'T FORGET TO RUN THE DEVELOPER CONSOLE AS AN ADMIN, OR YOUR PROGRAMS WON'T COMPILE!!!